 The Oxford Garden Siena Shorea Wood Chat Table offers the perfect spot for keeping your snacks, beverages, and magazines handy as you enjoy your day out in the sun.
-A winsome blend of clean lines, contemporary design, and upscale appeal, this table features a slatted tabletop that allows water to pass through, preventing water accumulation.
+A winsome blend of clean lines, contemporary design, and upscale appeal, this table is exactly what you want at the heart of your conversation area.
+It even features a slatted tabletop that allows water to pass through, preventing water accumulation and ensuring a nice dry surface for serving guests.
 Handcrafted of fine-sanded, weather-resistant shorea hardwood, using mortise and tenon joinery, this sturdy table will weather to a warm grey tone over the years, though teak oil can be used to maintain its original color.
 Closely related to teak, shorea is renowned for its strength, durability, and beauty, and like teak, shorea has natural oils that allow it to withstand the effects of sun, rain, snow, and frost.
 As fetching as it is functional, this chat table is sure to become a permanent fixture on your patio.

 Shorea Wood: An Eco-Friendly Choice